CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 - Whether the user is a valid TACACS+ user
 - The user's privilege level

-The only way to do this for non-local users &mdash; that is, users not present in the local password file &mdash; is to send a TACACS+ authorization request as the first communication with the TACACS+ server, prior to the authentication and before a password is requested from the user logging in.
+The only way to do this for non-local users &mdash; that is, users not present in the local password file &mdash; is to send a TACACS+ authorization request as the first communication with the TACACS+ server, before the authentication and before a password is requested from the user logging in.

-Some TACACS+ servers need special configuration to allow authorization requests prior to authentication.
+Some TACACS+ servers need special configuration to allow authorization requests before authentication.
 Contact your TACACS+ server vendor for the proper configuration if your TACACS+ server does not allow the initial authorization request.

 ## Local Fallback Authentication